cloudmesh-community/hid-sp18-406/swagger/README.md

 ### Follow the below steps

 * Clone the repository
-* Run the Database service in the backgorund
+* Run the Database service in the background
 * Navigate to "flaskConnexion" directory
 * Start the service by executing the command "python -m swagger_server"